RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 semicolons at the end of score lines will assist in accurately determining the line location for the error.

-If you wish to do your own additional error checking in your score, you can use the exit() function:
+If you wish to do your own additional error checking in your score, you can use the error() function:

 ```cpp
 if ($entered_sample_rate < 8000)